-1. Among the highest in lycopene
+1. Among the highest lycopene foods

 This natural pigment is most often associated with tomatoes and for good reason; over 85% in our diet comes from tomatoes (and by the way, those are fruits) (3).
 Guess what has even higher amounts?

 When you compare the lycopene content of tomato versus watermelon, the former has 3025 μg per 100g while the latter has 4868 μg per 100g (4).
 The melon has about 60% more.

 Not many foods have this phytonutrient.
 To put it in perspective, using the same 100 gram measurement, the top 10 lycopene rich foods are:

 - Guava – 5204 μg